GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 The locations of the additional Sentinel-2 scenes.
 :::

-## List of locations
+## Full list of locations

-Here is the new full list of locations that are supported.
+This table contains the full list of locations, including the additional locations that were added.

 :::{list-table}
 :header-rows: 1